 If your injuries were caused by an act of negligence, such as a reckless driver, careless property owner, or dangerous construction site, then you could recover compensation for your injuries.
 To get the money you need to heal comfortably, you will want to work with an experienced attorney who can explain what type of claim you can file, such as a personal injury claim, premises liability claim, auto accident claim, medical malpractice claim, or workers’ compensation claim.

 TBI patients may face permanent disabilities, years of medical attention and therapies, and even personality changes.
 In addition to the physical and emotional changes in their lives, these can be extremely expensive for an ordinary family, especially if the victim can no longer work.
-If you or someone you love has sustained a traumatic brain injury because of another person's negligence, you should speak to the New York brain trauma attorneys at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 as soon as possible.
+If you or someone you love has sustained a traumatic brain injury because of another person's negligence, you should speak to the New York brain injury lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 as soon as possible.